A1 road (Great Britain): A1(M) technology enhancements and upgrades; A1 East of England feasibility study

 It was also announced in 2014 that new technology would be implemented to bring the road to motorway standards, including detection loops, CCTV cameras and variable message signs to provide better information for drivers and active traffic management across Tyne and Wear, while Junction 6 (Welwyn North) to Junction 8 (Hitchin) would be upgraded to smart motorway, including widening of a two-lane section to dual three lanes and hard shoulder running.
+This plan to upgrade to smart motorway has now been cancelled.

 A strategic study will examine how to improve the safety and performance of the A1 between Peterborough and the M25, including whether to upgrade the old dual carriageway section to motorway standard.

-Other proposals

-The Highways Agency has been investigating an upgrade of the A1 Newcastle/Gateshead Western Bypass to dual three-lane motorway standard to alleviate heavy congestion which in recent years has become a recurrent problem.

-Improvements to junctions near the village of Elkesley, Nottinghamshire are planned: the village's only access to the rest of the road network is via the A1.

-Consideration is being given to widening the Brampton Hut interchange to Alconbury sections to a three-lane dual carriageway.

 A1(M)

 Some sections of the A1 have been upgraded to motorway standard.
 These are known as the A1(M) and include:

 M25 to Stotfold

 The M25 to Stotfold section is 23 mi, and was constructed between 1962 and 1986.
 The main destinations are Hatfield, Welwyn Garden City, Stevenage, and Letchworth.
 It opened in five stages: junctions 1 to 2 in 1979; 2 to 4 in 1986; 4 to 6 in 1973; 6 to 8 in 1962; and 8 to 10 in 1967.